Mountain Biking The Arizona Trail

 Mountain Bike Data Book

-The ATA has a special version of the databook that contains mountain bike specific information.
-It can be downloaded here.
+The ATA has a special version of the databook that contains mountain bike-specific information.
+This Databook is only available to ATA members in their Members-Only Resources upon login.

 Mountain Bike Maps

 The ATA has created a special set of maps and GPS data files for mountain bikers.
-They can be found on this page.
+The map, profile, and GPS data files are only available to ATA members in their Members-Only Resources upon login.

 Goals